gorj00/Angular-Docs/README.md

 ### ## Component Template
 Template is represented by your HTML (or HTML-like) code.
 Template **must be defined** in your component (selector and styles may be omitted).

-There are **two ways** to include your HTML code, with inline template or with with external file template:
+There are **two ways** to include your HTML code, with inline template or with external file template:

 **1.a.
 Inline Template - ONE LINE of code**
 - assign property **template** to your component,